k5iogura/mAPe/README.md

 2. absolute path list of GroundTruth files for each images written as `FmtGT`
    `absolute path list of text files` such as 'gt.txt'

-**image file path and GroundTruth file path must have a same unique image id keyword to map**
+**image file path and GroundTruth file path must have a same basename to map**
 E.g.
 /somewhere/images/val2014/COCO_val2014_000000000164.jpg
 /somewhere/GT/000000000164/gt.txt